-Heres a renovation story straight out of the Tiny Homes Movement handbook.
+Heres a renovation story straight out of the Tiny Homes handbook.

 You know you need to make the most of every square inch of your layout if your home is 300 square foot ?

 So often they have been ‘redesigned’ by previous owners by simply tacking on a bathroom or a bedroom at the back.
-While that ticks the box on the one hand.
-It can leave an already tiny house feeling more cramped and awkward.
+While that ticks the box on the one hand, it can leave an already tiny house still feeling cramped and awkward.

 So looking to the tiny house builders for inspiration … where space is always made to work extra hard and light floods a space can be really helpful.